771/9/287 CHURCH STREET

 CHURCH OF ST MARY MAGDALENE

 C13 nave, chancel is late C13 or early C14, S porch, bell turret, spire and roofs C15.
 N aisle built in 1838 to designs by H Whichord; it was rebuilt and the NE vestry added in 1884 to designs by WO Milne.
-Some C20 repairs.

 In the E window, seven small grisaille panels of c.1620, based on engravings by Lucas van Leyden.
 Also some good C20 glass, including the S window of 1947 by W Warren Wilson.